-23. Now the rig is tensioned the trapezes can be connected to the elastic that is available on the wing bar.
+23. Now the rig is tensioned the trapezes can be connected to the elastic in the middle of the wing bar.

-24. Take the loop and pull it through the ring block.
+24. This can be done different ways.
+One option is tie a loop and pull it through the ring block.